-Use this calculator to compare monthly payments given the six most popular auto loan lengths.
+Use this calculator to compare monthly payments given the seven most popular auto loan lengths.

 What Is the True Cost of Time?

 Car-buyers are faced with a variety of decisions as they contemplate ownership and arrange to purchase automobiles.
 In addition to determining the correct makes and models for their driving habits, financing concerns are pressing.

 Unless they can be made out of pocket, funding major purchases requires consumers to borrow money, so today's automotive lending market provides a wide variety of options for buyers to consider.
 Loan-terms are offered for a range of repayment lengths, from a couple to several years, furnishing flexible financing options for diverse budgetary requirements.
 Before moving forward with financing selections, buyers evaluate the costs of purchasing vehicles and keeping them on the road, accounting for myriad operational expenses and repayment alternatives.
 Establishing a broad view of operating expenses and overall financing costs helps car-buyers choose between 3, 4, 5, 6, or 7-year financing options extended by car dealerships.

 At purchase time, short-term financing options often appear best, removing ongoing vehicle expenses from your budget ledger as quickly as possible.
 But the costs of driving go beyond the purchase price and interest owed, prompting further evaluation before committing to financing deals.